caa9/GaCD/CodeBook.md

 The feature labels are read from the provided "features.txt" file and subsequently made syntactically valid and unique.
 Also, a "BodyBody" typo is fixed across a subset of labels.

 For the extracted set of variables, the variable labels are cleaned up a bit.

+### Averages of Measurements Summary Variables data set

+To provide the tidy data set with the average of each extracted variable for each activity and each subject, the *melt* and *dcast* functions from the **reshape2** library are used.